Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 This is the main feature of this jacket!

-To put it simply, it is a jacket with two functional buttons on the front (like the vast majority of suit jackets) but if you look closely, you will see that a third button is hidden in the "roll" of the lapel (with its slightly visible buttonhole).
+To put it simply, it's a jacket with two functional buttons on the front (like the vast majority of suit jackets) but if you look closely, you'll see that a third button is hidden in the "roll" of the lapel (with its buttonhole slightly visible).

 Men's gray suit